Denisganga/Farm_Management_System/README.md

 # Farm Management System

-A Django-based Farm Management System to streamline farm operations and data management.
+A Django-based Farm Management System to streamline farm operations and data management keeping track of farm operations.

 ## Table of Contents